colin-gourlay/sundown-sessions/src/content/releases/n/nick-cave-the-bad-seeds/no-more-shall-we-part/index.md

 ---
 ## About

-No More Shall We Part is the twelfth studio album by Nick Cave & the Bad Seeds, released on Mute Records in 2001.
+*No More Shall We Part* is notable for its sustained meditation on love, loss, and faith.

 It reached number 16 on the UK Albums Chart and continued the spare, piano-centred approach of The Boatman's Call, but with a somewhat warmer and more expansive palette.
-The album is notable for its sustained meditation on love, loss, and faith.